cockroachdb/docs/_includes/v19.1/misc/external-urls.md

 | S3-compatible services&nbsp;[<sup>5</sup>](#considerations) | `s3`        | Bucket name                                      | `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`, `AWS_REGION`&nbsp;[<sup>6</sup>](#considerations) (optional), `AWS_ENDPOINT` |

 {{site.data.alerts.callout_danger}}
 If you write to `nodelocal` storage in a multi-node cluster, individual data files will be written to the `extern` directories of arbitrary nodes.
-Reading from `nodelocal` will fail unless all the files are available in the same place on all the nodes.
+Therefore, unless the [`--external-io-dir`](start-a-node.html#general) is configured to point to an NFS mount or other network-backed, shared storage, using `nodelocal` in a multi-node cluster will likely not work as intended.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}